Skip to main content

 Salmon earns a spot on many lists of the healthiest foods due to the high concentration of anti-inflammatory omega-3 fatty acids and key vitamins.
 As a great source of protein, salmon also contains a lot of tryptophan.
 A 6-ounce fillet contains a whopping 570 mg (203% of the RDI).
 If you’re far from the first in line to order the salmon dish at your favorite restaurant, the good news is that many kinds of fish provide nearly as much tryptophan.

 In fact, a tuna fillet contains the same amount of tryptophan as salmon, and snapper, cod, tilapia, and mahi mahi aren’t far behind, with 500 mg, 461 mg, 451 mg, and 423 mg per 6-ounce fillet, respectively.
-Seafood such as lobster, crab, and oysters, also provide a lot of tryptophan.
+Seafood, such as lobster, crab, and oysters, also provide a lot of tryptophan.

 Oatmeal

 Whole grains are considered a source of complex carbohydrates rather than protein, so not many grains are particularly high in tryptophan.
-However, if you’ve been looking for yet another good reason to jump on the overnight oats bandwagon, here’s one: Each cup of oatmeal contains an impressive 94 mg of tryptophan, which is equal to 33% of the RDI for a 70-kg person.
+However, if you’ve been looking for yet another good reason to jump on the overnight oats bandwagon, here’s one: Each cup of oatmeal contains an impressive 94 mg of tryptophan, which is equal to 33% of the RDI for a 154-pound person.

 Tofu and edamame